Oluwasetemi/javascript-note/pages/fundamentals.md

     // loop body
 }
 ```

-- Initialization part: is executed (one time) before the excecution of the code block
+- Initialization part: is executed (one time) before the execution of the code block
 - Condition Check: defines the condition for executing the code block.
 - Increment: is executed (every time )  after the code block has been executed